 Video is the following mobile distribution method for B2B healthcare companies.
 Video is more than just another marketing tool.
 It’s a powerful method for retaining and building relationships between your brands and the healthcare decision-makers you want to target.

 In 2020, many B2B healthcare brands saw the move from in-person events to digital as being hamstrung.
-However, in 2021 and 2022, we know this move is an essential evolution in connecting with, selling to, and serving our customers.
+Now, in 2023, we know this move is an essential evolution in connecting with, selling to, and serving our customers.

 (Example of an explainer video)